 -

-The Assumption of Anarchy in International Relations Theory: A Critique (Helen Milner, 1991)
+Milner 1991_The Assumption of Anarchy in International Relations Theory: A Critique

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.